Skip to main content

 - opensearch-3:9200

-Each node exposes its own node-level and index-level metrics.
-Cluster health metrics are consistent across all nodes.
+Each node exposes its own node-level and per-index series; the cluster-health series are consistent across all nodes.

 What is the difference between opensearch_index_* and opensearch_indices_* metrics?